 That’s why you may want to chuck your tahini bottle after a few months because of quality concerns.
 This is also why Tahini comes with a best-by date than an expiration date to help gauge the freshness of the product.

 You can extend its freshness and quality with some smart storage ideas.

 Ideal Time Frames

-The degradation speeds up once the jar is opened, and therefore it’s advised to store the product sensibly.
+The degradation speeds up once the jar is opened, so it’s advised to store the product sensibly.
 You can keep Tahini either in the fridge or the pantry cabinet.
-Unopened Tahini lasts for more than 6 months, whereas opened Tahini should be used within 2-3 months for best quality.
+Unopened Tahini lasts for more than six months, whereas opened Tahini should be used within 2-3 months for best quality.